MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 Parameters
 * File: When you click on this block, a browse file dialog is displayed to allow for file selection.
 Valid image file types are .jpg, .jpeg, .gif, .png.

-### DeleteImageAssetFromRobot
-Enables you to remove an image file from Misty that you have previously uploaded.
-Connect this with a "ListFilesAvailable" block to select a file to remove from Misty. **Note:** You can only delete image files that you have previously uploaded to Misty.
-Blockly posts an error if you attempt to remove one of Misty's default system image files.

-Parameters
-* The name of the image file to remove, supplied by a connected "ListFilesAvailable" block.